 “Did you pack that delicious palya that you prepared today dodammi?(that’s what we call our Granny)” this was from Kruthiakka, who’s favourite food items generally comprised of all those vegetables that I either detest from the deepest parts of my heart or who’s names I would be hearing for the very 1st time.
 “Yes” dodammi replied with a smile.
 “And what about that Chocolate barfi that you had prepared yesterday?
 Did you pack it too?” no prizes for guessing as to who asked this question, yup me.
 “You just finished your quota of barfi for today, no more until tomorrow” this would be from of course my mother.
 I have to admit that though I had already gobbled up 4 barfis by then, it’s my humble opinion that mothers should be kept away when the picnic lunches are being packed, it should be a covert operation between only a Granny & her grandkids.

 As I stood there arguing with my mother, Sambramakka rushed into the kitchen holding 5 sticks of various lengths & girths that we cousins were to use in our hike up the hill.
 She had been searching for those sticks out in the garden since 1/2 an hour, as selecting the right sticks (which we considered equivalent to an ammunition) was very important.
 “Nidhi mama is saying that if we aren’t outside in 5 minutes he’s gonna leave us all behind” she said.
-That immediately made us to hurry up our Granny with the picnic lunch & then we ran outside.
+That immediately made us to hurry up our Granny with the picnic lunch & out we ran.
 Thinking about that now makes me laugh as Nidhi mama wouldn’t have left for the hike without us as the sole reason for him agreeing to this whole thing was courtesy our mothers telling him to accompany us as Kruthiakka alone was not enough to ensure that us 5 cousins manage to return with all our limbs intact from the hike.

 And so with Kruthiakka sharing the picnic load with Nidhi mama, Sambramakka looking longingly at the neighbouring house which had recently welcomed Dalmatian puppies into their household, Sukruth grumbling about not finding his camera with which he had hoped to capture some pics during the hike (though God only knows as to how he could have managed to do that with that toy camera) & with Hithu & me searching for the ‘Truth sticks’ (as we used to called them) that grew in the bushes near our Granny’s house, we went down the pathway that led towards the marshes.